Itsfoss0/alx-low_level_programming/0x0C-more_malloc_free/README.md

 > More on dynamic memory management

 ## Intro
-In this session, we will explore memory mangement in more details
+In this session, we will explore the dynamic memory allocation and deallocation in C programming.
+We will discuss the use of the malloc and free functions, the advantages and disadvantages of dynamic memory allocation, and various pitfalls to watch out for.
+Hang on as we dive deep into the world of malloc and free and learn how to effectively manage memory in C programming.
 ## About
 Before we have a look at static and dynamic memory allocation, What exactly is memory allocation in the first place?